 Cities That Should Have an MLB Team

-MLB has grown in leaps and bounds with 30 teams — grossing $10.3 billion in revenue in 2018, a revenue record for the 16th straight year, according to Forbes — thanks largely to its investment in MLB Advanced Media, the digital media company of Major League Baseball.
+MLB has grown in leaps and bounds with 30 teams — grossing more than $10.7 billion in revenue in 2022, exceeding pre-pandemic levels — thanks largely to its investment in MLB Advanced Media, the digital media company of Major League Baseball, and merchandise sales.
 Although declining attendance and a lack of competitive balance remain issues in the game, baseball might join the ranks of the NFL and NHL by increasing its total number of teams to 32.

 If MLB decides to expand again, these 30 places would make good homes.